lamekid123/NeoChessBot/README.md

 ***Game Review***
   - **Press 'A' (Analysis) to enter game review when game end.
 The bot will detect whether the game review limit is reached and announce to user.**
   - **After enter Game Review, the bot will provide the overall comment on your game.**
   - **In Game Review Mode, press 'Right Arrow Key' will go to the next move, 'Left Arrow Key' will go to the previous move.
-The feedback will be provided automatically for each move.
+The feedback will be provided automatically for each move.**
   - **Press 'E' (Explanation) to retrieve explanation of the current move.
-Sometimes the explanation will be 'None' as Chess.com does not provide any explanation.
+Sometimes the explanation will be 'None' as Chess.com does not provide any explanation.**
+  - **Press 'B' (Best Move) to get the Best Move of the Board provided by the Chess Engine.**

 ## FAQ